brandonmarshal/lsx-demo-theme/logs/week54/logs-week54-day1.md

 -   4.30 hrs - Reworked and corrected the pr-agent consolidation plan, fully merged the two overlapping PR agents into one tested, spec-compliant agent, and opened it for review across 3 stacked PRs with all CI issues resolved.
 -   1.40 hrs - Verified and applied all CodeRabbit feedback on PR #3400, completed the Spec Kit tasks/checklist/analyze cycle for the remaining work, closed a real undocumented CI policy gap, and got all 3 PRs re-verified as mergeable after two rounds of develop moving underneath them.
 -   2.0 hrs - Built the first 4 Discover page patterns (hero, phase-journey nav, delivery stats, intro) with new phase-specific button styles and dark-mode tokens, all validated and tested locally
+-   1.40 hrs - Sourced and added 8 missing icons to the `ls-plugin` icon collection with PR #26 opened, then used one of them to fix a silently-blank icon while refining the Discover hero's visuals across 3 committed pushes.

 ---